conda/conda-dot-org/CONTRIBUTING.md

 authors: The author(s) of the blog, including their name(s), title(s), website link(s), and author image(s)
 tags: Tags to group your blog with others and enable better filtering and browsing (e.g. conda, release, package, announcement).
 tease: (Optional) A short summary of or exceprt from your blog.
 If this is not supplied, conda.org will use the first 20 words of your blog post.
+image: Cover or thumbnail image for your blog display.
 ```

 Consider the following "Cool Project" example.
 Its file will begin with the following metadata, set off